 2) Formation of transition layers.

-At the edge of the molten pool, the liquid metal has low temperature, poor fluidity and short residence time in the liquid.
+At this location, the liquid metal is characterized by low temperature, poor fluidity, and a short residence time in the liquid state.

 3) A diffusion layer in the fusion zone is formed.

 In the weld metal composed of these two types of steels, the pearlitic steel has a higher carbon content, but lower alloy elements than the austenitic steel.

 Conversely, in the fusion zone, the concentration difference of carbon and carbide-forming elements is formed on both sides of the pearlitic steel side in the case of austenitic steel.

 When the joint works at a temperature higher than 350-400 ℃ for a long time, the fusion zone will exhibit obvious carbon diffusion, i.e., diffusion from the pearlitic steel side to the austenitic weld through the fusion zone.

 As a result, a decarburized and softened layer is formed on the pearlitic steel base metal near the fusion zone, and a decarburized layer corresponding to decarburization is formed on one side of the austenitic weld.